steqeq/0000/docs/contribute/feedback.md

 All contributions to ROCm documentation should arrive via the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) targeting the develop branch of the repository.
-If you are unable to contribute via the GitHub Flow, feel free to email us at [rocm-feedback@amd.com](mailto:rocm-feedback@amd.com?subject=Documentation%20Feedback).

 For more in-depth information on creating a pull request (PR), see [Contributing](./contributing.md).